EvilJesster/Flask_Chained/README.md

 * jQuery (QaF post incoming)

 # Wow!
 APIs?
-* [Random Useless Facts API](https://uselessfacts.jsph.pl/) which requires no API keys!
+* [Random Useless Facts API](https://uselessfacts.jsph.pl/) ([knowledge base document](https://docs.google.com/document/d/1AbBv9kVinKeExUQCl0Y3JHxyVVIjgmLV22VOxUb0Efo/edit)) which requires no API keys!
 The API will be used to give the user fun facts to look at while their sudoku puzzle is loading (which could take upwards of 30 seconds).
+* Our app also communicates internally with our own private API.

 # Launch Codes
 1. Open Your Terminal and cd into the location of this project